anonymousAwesome/Pokemon-TCG-GB3/List of references.md

 Rock Club: Hal's name and dialogue are a reference to the movie 2001: A Space Odyssey Psychic Club: Uri Geller's lawsuit against Pokemon Psychic Club: Toolo from Team Four Star's Dragon Ball Z Abridged Psychic Club (spooky version): The webcomic Sluggy Freelance.
-The profile picture of all of the NPCs references Sluggy Freelance's author's avatar, and the dialogue of the NPC Sluggy is lifted from the webcomic's protagonist Torg.
+Specifically, [one of the filler weeks](https://archives.sluggy.com/book.php?chapter=28#2002-03-13).
 Science Club: The streamer ProJared
 Fighting Club: Fight Club
 Pokemon-ex exterior: The Order of the Stick. ("Stupid railroad plots.")